 - Welsh-Ovcharov, Bogomila.
 Van Gogh: Provence and Auvers.
 New York, 1999:repro.
 224.

 - Yeide, Nancy H. "The Marie Harriman Gallery."
 Archives of American Art Journal 39, nos.
 1-2 (1999):2-11, repro.

 - Rathbone, Eliza and George Shackelford.
 Impressionist Still Life.
 Ex. cat.
 The Phillips Collection, Washington, 2001:175, repro.

 - Hand, John Oliver.
 National Gallery of Art: Master Paintings from the Collection.
 Washington and New York, 2004: 376, no. 309, color repro.

 - Harris, Neil.
 Capital Culture: J. Carter Brown, the National Gallery of Art, and the Reinvention of the Museum Experience.
-Chicago, 2013: 417.
+Chicago and London, 2013: 417.

 Work of Art